 Our school, like most schools in the Trust, has a local governing body (LGB).
 There are terms of reference, which detail how the LGB should work and what its responsibilities are.
 On the REAch2 website, terms of reference are available for all our boards, including the Trust Board.
 You can also find documents which show how all the different layers communicate and how responsibility and accountability is distributed.

 REAch2 now has 60 primary schools and is organised into 10 clusters.
 You can find a complete list of the clusters on the REAch2 website.
 Our school is in Cluster 5.

 Gunton Primary Academy – Local Governing Body Information 2022 / 2023

 The LGB holds meetings during the year in which they help to support the school, its leadership and pupils, whilst challenging to make sure that everyone achieves as much progress as they can and should.

-Our school’s LGB is made up of 4 trust-appointed members, who are volunteers, two parents, two staff and the headteacher.
+Our school’s LGB is made up of trust-appointed members, consisting of volunteers, parents, staff, headteacher and executive headteacher.
 They can invite other members of staff in to meetings to discuss current issues.
-You can find out about our governors here.
 They have to declare that they are working for the school in an open and honest way and so fill in a declarations of interests form annually and declarations of interest is an item on every LGB meeting agenda.

 The LGB also works alongside a cluster board where cluster-wide issues are discussed.
 The Cluster Board is made up of volunteers, just like an LGB, head teachers and chairs of governors.
 There is also a central team with officers and business partners who specialise in providing support in areas such as finance, HR, health and safety, estates and governance.